Zianwalk/Personal-portfolio/scheme/README.md

     there only exists 3 kinds of commands,

     first,  start with  <ATOM>  and only  <ATOM>  ,

     second, start with '(' and go on arguments then end up with ')' ,
+    ex : ( arguments arguments )

-    third,  start with '   and go on arguments. -- there isn't any wrong in this line.
+    third,  start with '   and go on arguments.
+    ex : 'arguments